Kristina01111000/MemoryGame/README.md

   - move it all into start game function?
 - add timer
   - need to figure out how to use 2 intervals at the same time, otherwise the second piece flips too quickly to see when clicked
+-  set all of the game start code into a start function --> will fix reset button problem